 - Sunblock cream

-- Baby wipes – apparently the first shower will be available after the third day of hiking.
-Now that I think about it… I guess I rather smell myself than smell the other hikers…
+- Baby/body wipes – apparently, the first shower will be available after the third day of hiking (…that was correct).

 - Small First-aid Kit